 - If so, use these aides to find the original record….Success!

 - If no finding aide exist, just start reading.
 Narrow the date down based on your research of the married couple’s lives and read the records for that time period.
+Tip: Creating a timeline for each involved ancestor can help narrow down the time period you need to search.
 (This is the time consuming part I talked about earlier!)

 “Read All About It” in the Newspaper!